How to Achieve Perfect On-Page SEO

 Once you know all of the search terms that you want to target on pages of your website, optimizing your pages for search engines is pretty darned easy.
 A word of caution; however, we always recommend that you create your web pages for people first.
 After you have written your pages as best as you can for human beings, finding which pages best match your targeted keyword phrases and tweaking them ever so slightly for search engines is a piece of cake!

 In this article, I will discuss the 12 essential elements of a perfectly optimized web page.
-If you feel like you already know everything there is to know about any of the page elements discussed, you can jump directly to the section you want more information about by clicking the following links and jumping ahead.
+If you feel like you already know everything there is to know about any of the page elements discussed, you can jump directly to the section you want more information about by clicking the following links.
 Be forewarned; you might miss a magical tidbit or two, assuming you know all there is to know about something!